The Vampire Lestat: Queen of the Damned

 Parts of The Vampire Lestat and The Queen of the Damned were loosely adapted into the 2002 film, Queen of the Damned.
-The film was seen to be a critical failure, and disappointed some viewers.
+The film was a critical failure, and disappointed some viewers.
 Rice herself dismissed the film.
 On her Facebook page, any time the subject was brought up, she repeatedly commented that The Queen of the Damned film is not something she could understand or embrace, that she encouraged them not to do the film and that it hurt her to see her work "mutilated" the way it was.

 Lestat: The Musical

 The novel formed the basis for the short-lived 2006 Broadway show Lestat.
 The musical, which was composed by Elton John and Bernie Taupin and written by Linda Woolverton, had a pre-Broadway tryout in California in late 2005 and ran for a total of 33 previews and 39 official performances at the Palace Theater in New York.